victoriataitruong/web_scraper/README.md

+This project scapes book data for every book from http://books.toscrape.com/ and exports the data to excel files

 1. Create a virtual environment
 2. Install all packages in the "requirements.txt" file
 3. Create a folder called "cvs_files" to hold all excel files that code will generate